brainstormer786/docker_php_environment/app/public/readme.md

 To get started, **delete this file** and then do one of the following:

-- Clone your project or copy all of the files directly into this `app` directory and place publically accessible files here.
+- Clone your project or copy all of the files directly into `app` directory and place all publically accessible files in this directory.